vinirossa/software-engineering/design-patterns.md

 ### Decorator

-Add responsibilities and behaviours to objects dynamically at runtime without the need to change it.
+Add responsibilities and behaviours to objects dynamically at runtime wrapping them without the need to change them.

 > The decorator pattern is useful to add features to existent code.